ishine/ShallowFlowMatching-TTS/README.md

 ```bash
 pip install eng_to_ipa
 ```
 - For CosyVoice-sfm, not the above but the official guidance is needed.
-Please check the README.md in its folder,
+Please check the README.md in its folder.
 3. We use the [Open MPI](https://docs.open-mpi.org) for multi-node training.
 4. Please continue to read the README.md in each model's folder.